Informatievlaanderen/OSLO-Validator-EU/packages/oslo-vue-frontend/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-To deploy the validator on data.vlaanderen.be 3 variables in env have to configured:
+To deploy the validator on data.vlaanderen.be 3 variables in `env.template` have to configured:
 ```
 VUE_APP_FRONTEND_PATH=/shacl-validator
 VUE_APP_BACKEND_PATH=/shacl-validator-backend